 - Perceived liberal bias against people of faith in media and government

 Political experts say that the next presidential race does not yet have a candidate who has been adopted by the Christian conservative voting bloc that carries great sway in national politics.
-Rand uses his books and speeches in the time before all the hats are tossed in the ring within the coming year to position himself as near as possible to the sweet spot of grace with the evangelical crowd.
+Paul uses his books and speeches in the time before all the hats are tossed in the ring within the coming year to position himself as near as possible to the sweet spot of grace with the evangelical crowd.

 Turning to the Good Book

 An atheist and literary scholar takes a look at the Bible as literature as opposed to the canon of laws and commands that literalist Christians make it to be.
 While he writes a great deal about a text that is held sacred by many, he accords it no divine inspiration or provenance.